CyberThink777/struts2-finalproject/README.md

-# struts2-finalproject
+# Struts2 REST example
+*Using Struts2 Rest-Plugin
-Struts2 REST Plugin with Hibernate ORM
+*Using Hibernate ORM
+*Using MariaDB as DBMS
+*Using Standalone Tomcat as webserver